Mostly Sunny with a High Near 32 | SweetwaterNOW

 Today

-A 30 percent chance of snow, mainly before 7am.
-Mostly sunny, with a high near 32.
-Windy, with a west wind 11 to 16 mph increasing to 24 to 29 mph in the afternoon.
-Winds could gust as high as 44 mph.
+Partly sunny, with a high near 34.
+Breezy, with a west wind 10 to 15 mph increasing to 16 to 21 mph in the afternoon.
+Winds could gust as high as 31 mph.

 Tonight

-Partly cloudy, with a low around 17.
-Breezy, with a west wind 13 to 21 mph, with gusts as high as 31 mph.
+Mostly cloudy, with a low around 20.
+Breezy, with a west wind 9 to 17 mph, with gusts as high as 26 mph.

 Friday

-Partly sunny, with a high near 34.
-Southwest wind around 8 mph.
+Mostly cloudy, with a high near 34.
+Southwest wind 6 to 8 mph.

 Friday Night

-Partly cloudy, with a low around 21.
-West wind around 10 mph.
+Mostly cloudy, with a low around 23.
+West wind around 11 mph.

 Saturday